 I received this email the other day.
 I believe this sums many of the issues we face in athletic development today:

 "I recently attended a sports specific conference not a personal trainer type of one.
 Left disappointed.
 Conference presenters and attendees were primarily college and professional coaches…Continue

-Florida State University experts in medicine, exercise science, nutrition, sports psychology and athletic training have partnered with one of the nation's premier sports medicine and orthopedic treatment centers to establish the Institute of Sports Sciences and Medicine (ISSM), a public-private collaboration that…Continue
+Florida State University experts in medicine, exercise science, nutrition, sports psychology and athletic training have partnered with one of the nation's premier sports medicine and orthopedic treatment centers to establish the Institute of Sports Sciences and Medicine (ISSM), a public-private collaboration that spells good news for millions of athletes of all…Continue

 One of the greatest rewards of coaching is being able to visit with former athletes and see their growth as people.
 Friday I had a wonderful two-hour visit with two former White Sox players – Kinnis Pledger and Ed Smith.
 I had not seen them for at least 17 years.
 I first met them in June 1987…Continue

 It was great workout!
 Yes it was now what?
 The workout is not an end unto itself.
 You can do a great workout and end up really hurting, really feel the burn, but does make it a great workout?
 Did you win the workout?
 Will you be able to come back tomorrow and train?
 Doing the workout and leaving totally knackered is not the same as winning the workout.
 The workout is piece in a giant jigsaw puzzle.
 It must be carefully…Continue

 Added by Vern Gambetta on May 20, 2011 at 6:44am — No Comments

 How do you sequence plyometric exercises over the course of a macrocycle (16-20 weeks of training)?

 It’s well accepted that a client/athlete adapts to an exercise in 4-6 weeks (or less).
 So, if we are training a client for 16-20 weeks, we need a well designed sequence of exercises leading towards the stated goal (for example, improving a vertical jump).